Lead Without A Title

 The old way of leading is dead.
 Many of our best-known organizations have fallen and some of our most revered leaders have lost face.
 The global economy has now transformed and with all the new media ranging from Twitter to YouTube, everyone now can build a following.
 And lead their field.

 We have just entered what I call The Decade of Leadership.
 Leadership has become democratized.
 I'm not at all suggesting that we don't need titles and people at the top of organizations to set the vision, manage the team and take overall responsibility for the ship.
 What I am offering is that we now work and live in a world where leadership isn't just something executives do.
 It's something everyone needs to do—for their organizations to survive, in this period of dramatic change.

-I've distilled everything I’ve learned into a step-by-step formula that I’ve shared in my new book The Leader Who Had No Title: A Modern Fable on Real Success in Business and in Life.
 Here are 9 smart moves you can make today to start changing the game and creating exceptional results: